 – What Matters Is How You Deal With Bad Beats As They Happen

 Every poker player has seen this – you are just one card away from a big pot or final table with a pair against a rag-ace and *Boom* your opponent spikes his card on the river.
 This can be maddening or even tilt-inducing at times.

 Taking a step back and understanding the crucial role that this kind of situation plays in your longer term profitability can be difficult in the heat of the moment.
 However, taking the time to understand this can lead many poker players to react better and thus play better when the inevitable suck-out happens.

-We will start by looking at an interesting phenomenon – that good players are statistically more likely to suffer from bad-beats than bad ones.
+I start by looking at an interesting phenomenon – that good players are statistically more likely to suffer from bad-beats than bad ones.
 Next we will show why the ‘luck’ element is so crucial to the game of poker.
 Finally we make some suggestions of how to (and how not to!) cope with bad beats.